4.1 Defining macros

 When the macro is defined, the preprocessor includes the corresponding

-code up to the closing #endif
+code up to the closing #endif command.
+In this example, the

-macro which is tested is called TEST
+macro which is tested is called TEST, and the conditional part of

-the source code is a printf
+the source code is a printf statement which prints the message

-"Test mode
+"Test mode".

-defines a preprocessor macro
+The gcc option -DNAME defines a preprocessor macro

-from the command line.
+NAME from the command line.
 If the program above is compiled

-with the command-line option -DTEST
+with the command-line option -DTEST, the macro TEST will

 be defined and the resulting executable will print both messages: